eludi/arcajs/doc/PACKAGING.md

 {
 	"name":"application window title",
-	"display":"fullscreen", // either "fullscreen", "window" (default), or "resizable" "window_width": 640, // initial window width, only relevant if display is "window" or "resizable" "window_height": 480, // initial window height, only relevant if display is "window" or "resizable" "console_y": 0, // overlay console vertical position
+	"display":"fullscreen", // either "fullscreen", "window" (default), or "resizable" "orientation":"landscape", // fixates screen orientation on mobile platforms.
+Either "any" (default), "landscape", or "portrait"
+	"window_width": 640, // initial window width, only relevant if display is "window" or "resizable" "window_height": 480, // initial window height, only relevant if display is "window" or "resizable" "console_y": 0, // overlay console vertical position